 Our 2020 Long-Term Incentive Plan (the "2020 Plan") provides for the granting of stock appreciation rights, stock awards, stock units, and other stock-based awards and for accelerated vesting under certain change of control transactions.
-The number of shares of our common stock available for issuance under the 2020 plan will automatically increase on January 1 of each year through 2030, by an amount equal to the smaller of (a) 4 % of the number of shares of common stock issued and outstanding on the immediately preceding December 31, or (b) an amount determined by the Board of Directors (the "Evergreen Provision").
-On January 1, 2023, the number of shares of common stock available for issuance under the 2020 Plan automatically increased by 2,580,716 shares pursuant to the Evergreen Provision.
-As of September 30, 2023, 112,837 shares of common stock were available for issuance under the 2020 Plan.
+The number of shares of our common stock available for issuance under the 2020 plan will automatically increase on January 1 of each year through 2030, by an amount equal to the smaller of (a) 4% of the number of shares of common stock issued and outstanding on the immediately preceding December 31, or (b) an amount determined by the Board of Directors (the "Evergreen Provision").
+On January 1, 2023 January 1, 2024, the number of shares of common stock available for issuance under the 2020 Plan automatically increased by 2,580,716 2,745,183 shares pursuant to the Evergreen Provision.
+As of September 30, 2023 March 31, 2024, 112,837 there were 984,622 shares of common stock were available for issuance future grants under the 2020 Plan.

-The 2020 Plan replaced all prior equity award plans and such plans have been discontinued, however, the outstanding awards will continue to remain in effect in accordance with their terms.
-Shares that are returned under these prior plans upon cancellation, termination or expiration of awards outstanding will not be available for grant under the 2020 Plan.
-As of September 30, 2023, a total of 663,088 shares of common stock were reserved for issuance related to the remaining outstanding equity awards granted under the prior plans.
+The 2020 Plan replaced all prior equity award plans and such plans have been discontinued, however, discontinued.
+However, the awards outstanding awards under the prior equity award plans will continue to remain in effect in accordance with their terms.
+Shares Awards that are returned forfeited under these prior plans upon cancellation, termination or expiration of awards outstanding will not be available for grant under the 2020 Plan.
+As of September 30, 2023 March 31, 2024, a total of 663,088 635,280 shares of common stock were reserved for issuance related to the remaining outstanding equity awards granted under the prior plans.